 The SCSB's guidance staff will maintain oversight and monitoring responsibility to ensure the meeting of high school graduation requirements remains the first priority.
 In addition, each high school's dual enrollment contact will check the unweighted high school GPA of Collegiate Academy students to confirm GPA qualifications are met.
 NFC's Dual Enrollment Coordinator will maintain oversight and monitoring responsibility of Collegiate Academy students' college GPA.
-High school guidance counselors or dual enrollment contact will meet at least once a year with NFC's Dual Enrollment Coordinator and Director of Dual Enrollment to ensure seamless articulation and coordination.
+High school guidance counselors or dual enrollment contact will meet at least once a year with NFC's Dual Enrollment Coordinator and Director of Curriculum and Instruction to ensure seamless articulation and coordination.
 NFC's Early Alert system will be used to notify high school counselors and Collegiate Academy students of unsatisfactory progress in coursework.
-Students are required to attend two advising sessions with NFC advising personnel, by June 30th, the year before 11th grade and the year before 12th grade.
-Students are encouraged to speak with NFC advising personnel as needed.